Our Team

 Communications and Engagement Specialist

 Ashley grew up in the temperate rain forest of the Pacific Northwest before moving to Missoula in 2003 to attend the University of Montana.
 There she earned a B.A. in Anthropology and Native American Studies, and later an M.Ed. in Curriculum Studies.
 After graduating, she moved to East Glacier Park, where she worked as an educator for a decade, focusing on placed-based education for elementary and middle school students.
 Ashley and her husband own and operate the Mountain Pine Motel in East Glacier Park, where they live with their daughter.
-In her spare time, she teaches and practices yoga, hikes, cross-country skis, wanders through forests, swims in lakes and rivers, and spends time with her family and their dog.
+In her spare time, she practices yoga, hikes, cross-country skis, reads and spends time with her family and their dog.

 Anne Schuschke